 Teamwork.
 Precision.
 Swing.

 Providing an empowering, disciplined and fun learning environment for rowers of diverse ages and training levels.
-Developing leadership traits, responsibility, problem-solving skills, and meaningful experiences that extend well beyond when the boat has been put back on the rack.
+Developing leadership traits, problem-solving skills and meaningful experiences that extend well off the water.

 Legs.
 Body.
 Arms.